tamassimonds/HumanoidRLSimEnv/README.md

 ```

 `main.py` demonstrates how to construct the environment, reset/step it, and inspect reward diagnostics.
 Future RL agents can plug in directly via the standard Gymnasium interface.

+## Stop conditions

+Termination logic is handled through composable `StopCondition` objects aggregated in a `StopConditionSet`.
+The default environment includes fall detection, torso tilt monitoring, and lateral drift limits; triggered conditions are exposed under the `terminations` entry of the Gymnasium `info` dict so agents or curriculum logic can react accordingly.